simonmichael/hledger_site/src/index.md

 Thanks for your work on plaintextaccounting and hledger.
 Was a HUGE help, I am finally doing some bookkeeping, for over a year now :)
 --vNyo

+It’s the only tool that stuck with me, and I love it.
+--olexsmir

+The community is lovely.
+If you have questions, “what is the way to do it?”, you will get plenty of help if you ask on reddit/forum
+--olexsmir

+I switched to hledger because of the excellent and simple import framework for CSVs and the excellent built in CLI reports.
+--bagobok

 `;
 </script>